i4policy/Digital-Policy-Consultation/README.md

 ##### Policy: Innovation and Entrepreneurship Policy Vision

 ### Web App:
 We are going to modify a fork of Consul (information and documentation can be found below), a civic engagement tool developed by the city council of Madrid from 2015 onward.
+There are several tools in the Consul suite, however the one that we will be customizing and building off of for the consultation is the legislative processes and collaborative policy capability.

 The core user story is as follows:

 * As a User, I want to see how the consultation works so that I know what I’m supposed to do.
 * As a User, I want to interact with each sentence and section of the policy document so that I can provide my feedback without any minimum required input.